RedHatProductSecurity/rapidast/README.md

 # RapiDAST

 RapiDAST(Rapid DAST) is an open-source security testing tool that automates the process of DAST(Dynamic application security testing) security testing and streamlines the integration of security into your development workflow.
-It is designed to help you quickly and effectively identify security vulnerabilities in your applications.
+It is designed to help you quickly and effectively identify security vulnerabilities in your applications and container images.

-Taking advantage of [OWASP ZAP](https://www.zaproxy.org/) and additional scanners(TBD), RapiDAST provides additional value as follows:
+Taking advantage of OSS tools, such as [OWASP ZAP](https://www.zaproxy.org/) and [Trivy](https://github.com/aquasecurity/trivy), RapiDAST provides additional value as follows:

-- Ease of use and simple automation of HTTP/API scanning, fully working in CLI with a yaml configuration
+- Ease of use and simple automation of HTTP/API scanning and container image scanning for vulnerabilities, fully working in CLI with a yaml configuration
 - Ability to run automated DAST scanning to suit various users' needs
-- HTML, JSON and XML report generation
+- JSON, SARIF report generation (additionally HTML, XML for ZAP reports)
 - Integration with reporting solutions (TBD)

 # Getting Started